CSIRO Cruiser Class

 PRODUCTION CARS POWERED BY THE SUN

-Cruiser Class entrants build advanced concept cars that test ideas that may come to market one day.
+The CSIRO Cruiser Class entrants build advanced concept cars that test ideas that may come to market one day.
 Cruiser Class cars must be practical, seat a minimum of two people and manage their energy requirements over 1000 km stages.
 As a Regularity Trail they must keep pace and meet strict time targets.
 During the event they will be part of experiments conducted by Australia's peak scientific body CSIRO, measuring the impact of electric vehicles on the electricity supply network.

 Once in Adelaide Cruiser Class teams must present their cars to a panel of judges who will award a 'practicality' score, thus emulating the real-world problem industrial designers face every day.